 Extortion

-This article provides an overview of the elements of the offense and the types of extortion that may be included in a criminal case brought by law enforcement that could possibly lead to a felony conviction.
+This FindLaw article provides an overview of the elements of the offense and the types of extortion that may be included in a criminal case brought by law enforcement that could lead to a felony conviction.

-Most state laws define the elements of extortion as the gaining of property or money by almost any kind of force or threat of violence, property damage, harm to reputation, or unfavorable government action.
+The crime of extortion includes obtaining money, property, or something else of value by using a threat or force against the victim, the victim’s property/reputation, or the victim’s family members.
 Extortion is often charged as a felony criminal offense in most states.
-Usually, states will set the severity of the charge based on the dollar amount extorted from the victim.
-Lower values can lead to less serious charges, such as misdemeanor charges in some instances.
+States usually set the severity of the charge based on the dollar amount extorted from the victim.
+Lower values can lead to less severe charges, such as misdemeanor charges in some instances.

-Blackmail is a form of extortion in which the threat is to expose embarrassing and damaging information to family, friends, or the public.
+Blackmail is a form of extortion in which the threat is to reveal embarrassing and damaging information to family, friends, or the public.
 Inherent in this common form of extortion is the threat to expose the details of someone's private life to the public unless some form of payment occurs.
-Blackmail can occur to someone who is a public official or a private citizen.
+Blackmail can happen to someone who is a public official or a private citizen.
 These are typically white-collar crimes.

 Another example of an extortion case is if a witness in a civil case contacts the attorney for one of the litigants and demands to be paid for their testimony in court.
 They claim that their memory is unreliable, but they can remember anything for $1,000.
 Their offer to provide false testimony endangers the property interest that the litigant has in the outcome of the lawsuit.